anthonyshew/shewperman/README.md

-Welcome to the website for Adopt a Minor Leaguer.
+Welcome to the homepage of Shewperman.

-This site is created using Gatsby, Netlify, and Netlify CMS.
+This site is created using Gatsby, Netlify, and Netlify CMS (for blogging).